Reduce - Reuse - Recycle - Repair: A guide to sustainable living in Munich

 Repair is better than throwing away!
 We all know the feeling when something breaks and you get the urgent need to go on Amazon and replace it immediately.
 But living more sustainably comes with a bit of patience.
 So next time your toaster, mixer or bicycle breaks consider getting help in one of Munich’s so-called ‘repair cafés’, where volunteers are at your side with advice and action.
 Here you will find an overview of Repair Café organizers in and around Munich.

 It is the greatest mistake to do nothing because you think you can only do ‘little’!

-Check out our new Facebook Group LOHAS in the City, where we will be sharing information, inspiration, tips and tricks in English about ways in Munich to support yourself, Munich and the planet and become a little healthier and greener every day!
+Join our new Facebook Page LOHAS in the City, and Facebook Group The Green Pill and find information, inspiration, tips and tricks in English about ways in Munich to support yourself, Munich and the planet and become a little healthier and greener every day!